cmu-argus-2/GNC-Simulation/README.md

 ### Each time
 1. Run `source .venv/bin/activate` to activate the venv
-2. Once done with devlopment, run `deactivate` to exit the venv
+2. Once done with development, run `deactivate` to exit the venv

 ## Running the sim
 1. `cd simulation_manager/`